aukilabs/posemesh/core/compute-node/README.md

 accept that an immutable direct-only reference cannot be repaired if the route is private, stale, blackholed, or later becomes unreachable.

-`auto` always books a relay fallback.
-With a configured direct advertised route, task polling may begin before the relay is ready, but immutable dataset registration still waits for at least one eligible confirmed relay.
-Without a direct route, task polling also waits for the first confirmation. `always` gates both task polling and registration on a confirmation even when direct routes are configured.
+`auto` and `always` both ask the SDK facade for relay-ready operation.
+The Robot does not begin its normal peer work until at least one eligible relay is confirmed.
+The two values are retained as compatible configuration spellings;
+they no longer select different lifecycle behavior.

 `AUKI_P2P_RELAY_COUNT` is desired redundancy, not a quorum.
-One confirmed child is usable when two or three were requested; queued, recovering, or replacement siblings continue in the background without changing booking mode.
-Zero confirmed eligible children blocks relay-backed registration.
+One confirmed relay is enough for the facade to become ready when more were requested; missing or recovering siblings continue in the background.
 Each immutable reference snapshots its explicit direct routes plus the confirmed, dataset-limit-eligible relay routes available at that commit.
-A child confirmed later appears only in future references, and a reassigned route is not retrofitted into an old reference.
+A route confirmed later appears only in future references and does not rewrite an existing reference.

-Graceful Robot shutdown stops new dataset registrations first while keeping the shared endpoint token, booking authority, and still-authorized reservations alive through the greatest outstanding `available_until` and the existing 15-minute limit for an already-open transfer attempt.
-It then exact-owner deletes the parent booking.
-Forced process termination or an unrecoverable coordinator failure cannot provide that drain and may break already-published immutable references.
-The required persistent P2P key lets a replacement prove the same Peer ID and reconcile its peer-bound relay booking instead of waiting for prior authority to expire.
-It does not reconstruct the old process's in-memory dataset registrations or repair references whose availability already ended.
+Graceful Robot shutdown first stops new dataset registrations and waits for published references and active transfers to drain.
+It then awaits `AukiPeer::shutdown`, which fences protocol work, drains relay reservations, requests DMS booking deletion, stops authority, and leaves the Domain.
+Forced process termination cannot complete that sequence and may break published references.
+A persistent P2P key lets a later process prove the same Peer ID, but it does not reconstruct prior in-memory dataset registrations.
 Exactly one live process may own a given P2P private key at a time.

 Generate a dedicated Ed25519 identity without printing the private key: